Intercultural dialogue: Uses

-These assumptions have not been adequately tested through research, although they seem likely and are frequently mentioned as the results of intercultural dialogue.

 Intercultural dialogue has been used as a tool for increasing understanding in contexts where misunderstandings typically occur.
 For example, the European Agency for Culture was established by EU members to coordinate intercultural dialogue activities, "focussing on the integration of migrants and refugees in societies through the arts and culture".
 Zofia Wilk-Woś showed how the European Commission "considers intercultural dialogue as one of the main instruments of peace and conflict prevention" and that "making people aware of the cultural diversity as well as the need for intercultural dialogue are the most important issues".
 Communication scholars Benjamin Broome and Mary Jane Collier have argued for the critical role of intercultural dialogue in peacemaking.

 Outside of politics and diplomacy, intercultural dialogue has often been an explicit focus within educational contexts, with the goal being either to foster intercultural dialogue on campus or to promote intercultural dialogue in the surrounding communities.
 Universities have especially often been assumed to be the obvious places where discussions of and training in intercultural dialogue occur.

 Anna-Leena Riitaoja and Fred Dervin posed the following questions as essential when studying interreligious dialogue, and these are also obvious questions for any who want to understand intercultural dialogue: